abridged/collabland-dev/docs/upstream-integrations/index.md

 # Extending Collab.Land

-In this section, you'll Learn all you need to know to extend Collab.Land with your custom integrations and build apps for the Collab.Land ecosystem, and [marketplace](#).
+In this section, you'll Learn all you need to know to extend Collab.Land with your custom integrations and build apps for the Collab.Land ecosystem and [marketplace](#).

 <!-- ## Add new Discord bot commands